Zero Waste Hair Care: 6 ultimate tips to get started

-I use coconut oil as hair mask sometimes too.
-It's just a little heavy to wash out of the hair and might need two wash.
-I mostly make this at a weekend where I don't go out much, and after two days and two wash (and a rinse with vinegar) my hair looks great and my scalp loves the treatment too.
+I used coconut oil as hair mask already when I had really dry and fizzy hair.
+It’s just a little heavy to wash out of the hair and might need two washes.
+I mostly made this at a weekends where I don’t go out much, and after two days and two washes (and a rinse with vinegar) my hair looks great and my scalp loves the treatment too.

 If you are lucky to have a organic shampoo refill opportunity use it!
 Most Zero Waste shops have this opportunity and a few organic stores are following already.
 Bring your own bottle or jar and refill!

 (But make sure to only use natural/organic shampoo without chemicals and silicones)

 A few brands already think about offering refills or returnable container, so stay tuned and hold your eyes and ears open…

 The company Plaine already takes back bottles to get them sterilized and reused (how awesome), but only in the US and Canada so far.